-The faculty committee will not necessarily be familiar with the specific details of the student's research topic.
+The faculty sub-committee will not necessarily be familiar with the specific details of the student's research topic.
 Consequently, the student should prepare written and oral materials with a general audience of chemical engineers in mind, including the necessary theoretical framework for the research approaches and connect these approaches to greater engineering and scientific principles.
-The student must also clearly differentiate their specific research contributions that go beyond prior work described in the literature, performed by the advisor, or being undertaken within the research group.
+The student must also clearly differentiate their specific research contributions that go beyond prior work from the literature, from the advisor, or within the research group.
 The student should ensure that their written and oral presentations are well-organized and adhere to accepted norms for references and presentation of figures/tables.
 The written and oral exams are an assessment of the work reasonably performed over the time since joining a research group, not the plan for the entire dissertation.